zcyy0/Geometry-GRPO/README.md

 ---
 ## Stage 0 Data Split and processing (Completed)
 CASIA-PGPS9K has 9,022 total problems with 30 different problem types.
 The biggest highlight of this dataset is it includes structural and semantic clauses, which are the extracted geometric properties from the images.
 This can be very helpful for improving model's visual grounding capability.
 Some questions share the same geometry images.
 To avoid data leakage, I used group-level split: all the questions that share the same image belong to the same split.
 At the same, I made sure the training, validation and test splits have similar ratios of problem types.
 The split result is:
-- Training data: 7,500 problems (3,311 unique diagrams)
+- Training data: 7,500 problems
-- Validation data: 514 problems (217 unique diagrams)
+- Validation data: 513 problems
-- Test data: 1,007 problems (440 unique diagrams)
+- Test data: 1,007 problems

 I also did additional data processing including the following:
 - Some of the original questions use latex expressions.
 These questions are converted to natural language questions